nagasella/esa/README.md

 }

-// this part of the query is DYNAMIC: the query will return
+// this part of the query is DYNAMIC (executed every time the query is called):
-// only entities for which the current value of ANGLE is > 180 degrees bool cs::q_rotation::where(esa::entity e)
+// the query will return only entities with ANGLE > 180 degrees bool cs::q_rotation::where(esa::entity e)
 {
     if (table.get<int, tags::ANGLE>(e) > 180)